In the State of Missouri, the Bill of Sale form acts as a receipt for the buyer and provides proof that the seller no longer owns the vehicle.

 Many vehicles are sold in Missouri every year.
 As a seller, there are certain things you should know before you enter into the sale of a vehicle.
-When a transaction occurs between two private parties, there are certain legal responsibilities and a reporting requirement that became effective in 2006.
+You can find more details below.

 Missouri Bill of Sale Form